CumulusNetworks/docs/content/cumulus-linux-511/Installation-Management/Upgrading-Cumulus-Linux.md

 - Upgrade only the changed packages using package upgrade.

 {{%notice note%}}
-Cumulus Linux 5.11 includes commands for optimized image upgrade, which uses two partitions with just one reboot cycle.
+Cumulus Linux 5.11 includes `nv action install system image` commands for optimized image upgrade, which uses two partitions with just one reboot cycle.
 Optimized image upgrade takes less time than installing the image with ONIE, which requires two reboots.
 You can use optimized image upgrade to upgrade from Cumulus Linux 5.11.0 to future Cumulus Linux releases.
 {{%/notice%}}

 {{%notice warning%}}